raspberrypi/skygate/README.md

 (need to check my notes to see if any need to be installed or if they were already installed)

+It needs these install items:

+sudo apt-get install wmctrl

 It also requires SSDV to be installed: